AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 A program creation wizard lets you create a Sandbox Program.

-To learn how to create a Sandbox Program, refer to [Creating a Sandbox Program](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/onboarding/getting-access/creating-a-program.html#create-demo-program).
+To learn how to create a Sandbox Program, refer to.

 ### Creating Sandbox Environments {#creating-sandbox-environments}